Ybor City Cigar Festival

 Poster advertising the 1920 Cigar Festival.

-By 1939, Tampa’s cigar industry was clearly in trouble.
-Between 1929 and 1939, 17 factories closed, and Tampa’s cigar manufacturers employed about 5,000 fewer people than they had done ten years earlier.
-A 1939 Tampa Times article cited “less than 20 plants which could be called ‘major.’”
-But in 1935, none of that mattered.
-In 1935, what mattered was the Cigar Industry Golden Jubilee.
-Over four days, the citizens of Tampa were invited to revere the industry that made the town famous.
+Here’s the story: By 1939, Tampa's cigar industry was facing significant challenges.
+Between 1929 and 1939, 17 factories closed, resulting in a workforce that was about 5,000 less than a decade prior.
+A Tampa Times article from 1939 noted there were “less than 20 plants that could be called ‘major.’”
+Yet, in 1935, all of that faded into the background during the Cigar Industry Golden Jubilee, a four-day celebration honoring the industry that put Tampa on the map.

 Ybor City Cigar Festival